fractalcactus/banking-framework/README.md

 # Banking Framework

-# What is this?
+### What is this?
-Here is an account framework that a banking guru shared with me.
+Here is a description of a account framework that a banking guru shared with me.
 It ensures that you prioritise paying your bills, actually stick to your budget, and track your cash flow.
 I hope this helps other people make a start on untangling this stuff!

 My personal situation: I am a freelance software developer, living a fun but unpredictable life with varied income.
 I don't get regular payments, I go through times of abudance and dry spells.
 I want be in control of my money, know what is sensible for me to spend, and save.
 I'm not an expert, but I want to share what I've learnt so far!